Synthesizing Performance Constraints for Evaluating and Improving Code Efficiency: Overview

 \section{Overview}

-We start with discussing the related works on code efficiency evaluation and stress test generation.
-We then use a motivating example to demonstrate the advantage of \tool over the existing approaches.
+We start with an overview of existing works on code efficiency evaluation and stress test generation.
+We then use an example to demonstrate the advantage of \tool over the existing approaches.